gubbih/Meal-Deals/mealdeals/README.md

       Implement functionality to send selected recipes to another page that:
       - Gathers all ingredients.
       - Checks where they can be purchased at the lowest prices.

-      add meals to fav
-      fix foodcomponents to have them ALL added or find a better way to do that

 ---